Skip to content

 The mindset is the opposite of relational: model around your queries, not your entities.
 No joins, no ad-hoc WHERE — the partition key must be in the query.
 You denormalize aggressively and write the same data into several tables, one per access pattern.
 Duplication is the design, not a smell.

 Cassandra places data with consistent hashing: the partition key is hashed to a token, the ring of all tokens is divided into ranges, and each node owns a set of ranges.
 Adding or removing a node remaps only a slice of the ring, not the whole keyspace.
 Vnodes (many small token ranges per node) smooth out distribution and make rebalancing cheaper.
-This is the partitioning half of the Distributed Systems page, in production.
+This is partitioning in production.

 Each keyspace sets a replication factor (RF) per datacenter — every partition is stored on RF nodes, all equal, no leader.
 NetworkTopologyStrategy spreads replicas across racks and DCs.
 Any node can act as the coordinator for a request and forward to the replicas.

 Consistency is chosen per query via the consistency level (CL)ONE, QUORUM, LOCAL_QUORUM, ALL.
 The key relation: R + W > RF gives you read-your-writes (a quorum read overlaps a quorum write on at least one current replica); LOCAL_QUORUM keeps multi-DC requests fast by staying in-region.
-This is the PACELC latency-vs-consistency dial exposed as a per-query knob — the same quorum math from the theory page.
+This is the PACELC latency-vs-consistency dial exposed as a per-query knob — the same quorum math.

 Cassandra request path — a coordinator fanning a CL=QUORUM request to RF=3 replicas